jdibenes/hl2ss/README.md

 - Remove: destroy game object.
 - Remove all: destroy all game objects created by the plugin.

-To enable this functionality, add the [RemoteUnityScene.cs](https://github.com/jdibenes/hl2ss/blob/main/unity/RemoteUnityScene.cs) script to the Main Camera.
+To enable this functionality, add the [RemoteUnityScene.cs](https://github.com/jdibenes/hl2ss/blob/main/unity/RemoteUnityScene.cs) script to the Main Camera  and set the Material field to [BasicMaterial](https://github.com/jdibenes/hl2ss/blob/main/unity/BasicMaterial.mat).

 ## References